themosis/documentation/ajax.md

 }
 ```

-This `themosis` global json object is situated at the end of the closing `</head>` tag of any pages.
+This `themosis` global json object is located at the end of the closing `</head>` tag of any pages.
 By default, it contains the key/value pair `ajaxurl` but you can easily add more key/value pairs to this global object and access them in your code.

 To add more values, you need to use a framework filter call `themosisGlobalObject`.
 Here's an example: